-a) George Grosz "Skat Players- Card Playing War Invalids" revealed itself to me to have used Jean Delville's Treasures of Satan as a source of reference to transform into something completely different.
+a) Otto Dix "Skat Players- Card Playing War Invalids" revealed itself to me to have used Jean Delville's Treasures of Satan as a source of reference to transform into something completely different.

 Then it appeared that while Wifredo Lam's Eternal Present was seen to be very obviously reminiscent of Picasso's Guernica, it revealed to me signs of referencing the Skat Players painting,

 Then taking a look at Dali's "Daddylonglegs of the evening - Hope", I noticed more signs of the Skat Players painting as well as Treasures of Satan.

 I also noticed that Dali's painting also had similarities to Guernica and then I began to wonder if Guernica also bore signs of the Skat Players painting, and on 29th November 2016, suddenly answers began to unlock themselves before my very eyes.

 |Otto Dix's "Skat Players- Card Playing War Invalids" (1920)|